 Kim begins by exploring the origins of Graphical Perspective, or copying reality to produce accurate drawings, paintings, models, maps and projections of dimensional space.
 Put simply, Kim considers problems related to making faithful representation(s) of the physical world.

-Accordingly, in the sections below, Kim deals with the early history of Technical Perspective in general, and with Linear Perspective in particular.
+Accordingly, in the sections below, Kim deals with the early history of Optical Perspective in general, and with Linear Perspective in particular.

 DEFINITIONS AND ORIGINS

 Perspective is a mathematical method of representation, which demonstrates how images change size with distance and change shape when they intersect planes of different shapes in various positions.
 It is sometimes used in a broader sense to mean all systematic, mathematical methods of representation, including various branches of parallel perspective, where distance plays no role.
 Hence, we need to distinguish at the outset between perspective, which is quantitative and objective, and pseudo-perspectival methods, which are qualitative and subjective.

 By way of introduction we shall also define the standard branches of perspective, identify some properties of rectilinear picture planes and examine the effects of angular, conic, cylindrical and spherical planes in order to explain the reciprocal relation between perspective and anamorphosis (trick-perspective).